stefanoslig/blog/_posts/testing-functional-guards-and-resolvers.md

 ### Introduction

 In version [14.2.0](https://github.com/angular/angular/blob/main/CHANGELOG.md#1420-2022-08-25), Angular allowed guards and resolvers to be plain functions.
 In version [15.2.0](https://github.com/angular/angular/blob/main/CHANGELOG.md#1520-2023-02-22), the Angular team deprecated Class and `InjectionToken` guards and resolvers.
-Of course, we will still be able to use class-based guards and resolvers if we want in our applications.
+Of course, we will still be able to use class-based guards and resolvers if we would like to.
 The way to do this is by using some helper functions (`mapToCanMatch` or `mapToCanActivate`).
 All the provided helper functions can be found [here](https://github.com/angular/angular/blob/main/packages/router/src/utils/functional_guards.ts).

-In spite of the fact that we can still use both ways of authoring our resolvers and guards, there is in my opinion a subtle preference of the Angular team for the functional approach.
-During this transition from the class-based to the functional approach and taking also into account the fact that a lot of developers working with Angular are not yet fully familiarized with the `inject()` function, I imagine there will be some questioning on how we write unit tests for the  functional resolvers and guards.
+In spite of the fact that we can still use both ways of authoring our resolvers and guards, there is, in my opinion, a subtle preference in the Angular team for the functional approach.
+During this transition from the class-based to the functional approach, while taking into account the fact that a lot of developers working with Angular are not yet fully familiarized with the `inject()` function, I imagine there will be some questions on how we write unit tests for the  functional resolvers and guards.

-Here is a list of all the different ways we can use to write these unit tests.
+Here is a list of all the different ways we can write these unit tests.
 Different versions of Angular give us different capabilities to do that.
 I tried to include all of them.
 In all of these cases, the error we try to avoid is the following one:

 > NG0203: `inject()` must be called from an injection context such as a constructor, a factory function, a field initializer, or a function used with `EnvironmentInjector#runInContext`.

 ### Testing functional resolvers and guards (The hacky way)

 The first way we're going to show is quite hacky and not recommended since there are better solutions at the moment.
-What we simply do in this solution is that we create a helper class `ResolverTestService`.
+In this solution, we simply create a helper class `ResolverTestService`.
 We call the functional resolver inside this class.
 In this way, if we have any dependencies injected using the `inject` function inside the resolver, we make sure that the injection context is available when we call the resolver.

 ```ts
 describe('heroResolver', () => {